 Using the Outdoors as a Teaching Resource

-The COVID-19 pandemic dramatically highlights the importance of outdoor time for students during the school day.
-Join a group of K-6 educators to venture outside for an initial 3-hr session that focuses on using outdoor spaces as a teaching resource for any subject.
-This initial introduction will set the stage for a teacher-led Professional Learning Community (PLC) to support getting all children outdoors.
+A growing body of research points to the importance of outdoor time for students during the school day.
+Is there a group of K-6 educators in your district interested in venturing outside for an initial 3-hr session that focuses on using outdoor spaces as a teaching resource for any subject.
+This initial introduction will set the stage, then, for a teacher-led Professional Learning Community (PLC) to support getting all children outdoors.
 Four Winds staff will provide 2 hours of coaching, relevant readings, and resources for the teacher-led PLC.
-Contact email@example.com for more information about these workshops!
+Contact firstname.lastname@example.org for more information about these workshops!

 Place-Based, Science Education Curriculum Development: Linkages for Environmental Learning (UVLEL)